Many people worry about finding an ethical financial advisor they can trust.

 Reporting Violations to Regulatory Authorities

-After ensuring compliance with CFP Board Standards, financial advisors must be diligent in reporting any violations to the relevant regulatory authorities.
+Financial advisors must also be diligent about reporting any violations to the relevant regulatory authorities.
 This obligation supports the integrity and accountability of the financial advising profession.

 By promptly and transparently reporting violations, such as unethical behavior or breaches of regulations, advisors contribute to upholding industry standards and protecting clients' interests.